KeyBank Pay Equity Commitment

 - Second, we have a pay-for-performance philosophy in which pay decisions are based on the assessment of individual performance, business unit performance and the performance of Key.
 These decisions also consider performance against risk expectations and whether an employee has exhibited behaviors consistent with our values.
 We provide extensive resources and work closely with our managers to help them make equitable decisions about pay.

 - Third, we regularly conduct robust statistical analyses of pay and performance decisions.
 The analyses compare compensation and performance ratings of employees in similar roles to assess whether males and females and minorities and non-minorities are compensated equitably.
-Where employee groups are large enough, a regression analysis is conducted to compare race and gender against variables which should impact pay (e.g., time in job, length of service, experience).
+Where employee groups are large enough, a regression analysis is conducted to compare race and gender against variables which should impact pay (e.g., performance, length of service).
 Where employee groups are not large enough, a mean analysis is conducted to analyze average pay distributions.
 To the extent that statistical disparities are identified, further analysis is conducted to identify whether valid job-related factors explain the disparity.
 Otherwise, the disparity is remediated.
-In our most recent review, differences were found for less than 0.1% of employees, and adjustments were made to resolve the disparities.
+In our most recent review, differences were found for less than 0.2% of employees, and adjustments were made to resolve the disparities.
 All other differences were determined to be based on job-related reasons, and no adjustments were necessary for those employees.

 We continually assess and enhance our practices.
 For example, the framework used to analyze pay discrepancies has been in place for more than 10 years, and it has evolved over this time to become even more comprehensive.
 Therefore, we believe our practices are an effective control to monitor and address pay inequities.